yehlo/ansible-setupComputer/roles/initialize-machine/README.md

 ```

 ### rpm_repositories
-An array of all rpm repositories to be added.
+An array of all repositories to be added.
-The links need to end in .rpm
+The links need to end in .rpm or .repo

+If the link ends in .repo ansible makes use of get_url and downloads the file directly into /etc/yum.repos.d/file.repo

 ```yaml
 rpm_repositories: